alteryx/CheckMates/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-- As a [user/developer], I wish I could use CheckMate to ...
+- As a [user/developer], I wish I could use Checkers to ...

 #### Code Example